 If you're not resident in the UK, the country you live in might want to tax you on your worldwide income - even if tax is due in the UK.
 But if it has a double taxation agreement with the UK you won't normally have to pay tax twice on the same income.

 If you're a European Economic Area citizen (including British), or a current or former Crown employee, you will get the UK Personal Allowance to reduce the amount of UK Income Tax due.
 If you are a Commonwealth citizen you will only get the Personal Allowance for tax year 2009-10 and earlier years.
 You may still qualify in later tax years depending on the relevant double taxation treaty with the UK.
-Members of certain other special groups also qualify - see part 6 of the booklet HMRC6 'Residence, Domicile and the Remittance Basis' by following the first link below.
+Members of certain other special groups also qualify - see part 5 of the 'RDR1 - Residence, domicile and the remittance basis' guidance notes and part 6 of the booklet HMRC6 'Residence, Domicile and the Remittance Basis'.